Journal Genaral View

 2. THE FIRST PAGE OF THE MANUSCRIPT

 TITLE: PORTUGUESE, ENGLISH, and the third language if the author's native language is not English or Portuguese.
-The editors can provide the title in Portuguese for those whose Portuguese is not the first language.
+The editors can provide the title in Portuguese for those for whom Portuguese is not the first language.
 It should be brief and informative.
-The title should reflect essential aspects of the article, in a preferably concise form of not more than 100 characters and spaces: font size 12, capital letters, center alignment.
+The title should reflect essential aspects of the article in a preferably concise form of not more than 100 characters and spaces: font size 12, capital letters, center alignment.

 BY-LINE: Names (size 12, Arial, small capital) of the authors.
 No inclusion of scientific titles is necessary.
-In the case of two or more authors, place their names in the same row, separate them with a semicolon (;) and please indicate the corresponding author with * in superscript.
-The corresponding author should be the one submitting the article online and an e-mail given (only one e-mail) below the addresses of all authors.
+For two or more authors, place their names in different lines, and please indicate the corresponding author with * in superscript.
+The corresponding author should be the one submitting the article online, and an e-mail given (only one e-mail) below the addresses of all authors.
 Authors from different institutions must be labeled with numbers in superscript after the names.
 The affiliation of the authors should also be given (size 10).

 ABSTRACT: PORTUGUESE, ENGLISH, and a third language if the author's native language is not English or Portuguese.
-The editors can provide the title in Portuguese for those whose Portuguese is not the first language.
+The editors can provide the Abstract in Portuguese for those for whom Portuguese is not the first language.
 Required for all manuscripts in which the problem, the principal results, and conclusions are summarized.
 The abstract must be self-explanatory, preferably typed in one paragraph, and limited to 300 words.
 It should not contain formulas, references, or abbreviations.
 The name ABSTRACT should be written in capital letters, Arial, size 12, bold, left alignment.
-The Abstract should be written font Arial, size 10, justify.
-The authors are encouraged to use the Abstract Maker Tool to make the abstract section.
+The abstract should be written in Arial, size 10, justify.

 The authors should include Abbreviations and Nomenclature listings when necessary.